decisionmechanics/essential-robot-framework/notes/index.md

 - Use `@keyword` decorator to mark and name keywords
 - Import the Python file in Robot Framework scripts using `Library`
 - Type hints enable automatic argument conversion
-- Return values can be assigned to Robot variables
+- Return values can be assigned to Robot Framework variables
 - Raise `AssertionError`for failure conditions
 	- `robot.utils.asserts` provides utility methods that improve on raw `assert`
 - Use `robot.api.logger` for messages